-- (A) shows harmful error in the application of the agency's procedures in arriving at such decision; - (B) shows that the decision was based on any prohibited personnel practice described in section 2302(b) of this title; or - (C) shows that the decision was not in accordance with law. - Review of the arbitration award is available in the same manner and under the same conditions as if the matter had been decided by the MSPB.
-Specifically, the arbitration award is appealable to the U.S. Court of Appeals for the Federal Circuit - not to the Authority.
+- (B) shows that the decision was based on any prohibited personnel practice described in section 2302(b) of this title; or - (C) shows that the decision was not in accordance with law. - Review of the arbitration award is available in the same manner and under the same conditions as if the matter had been decided by the MSPB.
+Specifically, the arbitration award is appealable to the U.S. Court of Appeals for the Federal Circuit (Federal Circuit) not to the Authority.

 The second group comprises federal employees who are not employed in the ordinary civil-service system.
-In this connection, some federal employees are employed in other personnel systems - for example, personnel systems that apply to the Federal Aviation Administration, the Securities and Exchange Commission, health-care professionals in the Department of Veterans Affairs covered by Title 38 of the U.S. Code, and overseas teachers of the Department of Defense Dependents Schools.
-These systems provide for actions against covered employees similar to the actions provided for in §§ 4303 and 7512, and these employees have a similar option of either filing a grievance or raising the matter under any procedures available under those systems; arbitration awards involving those actions are also not appealable to the Authority.
+In this connection, some federal employees are employed in other personnel systems - for example, personnel systems that apply to the Federal Aviation Administration, the Securities and Exchange Commission, health-care professionals in the Department of Veterans Affairs covered by Title 38 of the U.S. Code, and overseas teachers of the Department of Defense Dependents Schools.21 These systems provide for actions against covered employees similar to the actions provided for in §§ 4303 and 7512, and these employees have a similar option of either filing a grievance or raising the matter under any procedures available under those systems; arbitration awards involving those actions are also not appealable to the Authority.